 Experience the popular attractions in Boulder from all angles, even from above: from the cozy basket of a hot air balloon, on a diving glider, while plunging from an airplane.
-Take an aerial tour of the region on a helicopter, or get some bird’s-eye shots with a drone.
+Take an aerial tour of the region, or get some bird’s-eye shots with a drone.

 There are so many different ways to do Boulder, bird style.
 Here are just nine of our favorite ways to explore Boulder’s blue skies.

-1. Do Brunch in a Hot Air Balloon
+1. Enjoy Breakfast and a Hot Air Balloon Ride

 There are two main hot air balloon outfitters in the Boulder area: Life Cycle Balloon Adventures and Fair Winds Hot Air Balloon Flights.